brandur/sorg/content/articles/idempotency-keys.md

 to a background job queue.

-In our Rocket Rides example the charge to Stripe probably _can't_ be deferred to we want to know whether it succeeded right away so that we can deny the request if it didn't.
+In our Rocket Rides example the charge to Stripe probably _can't_ be deferred -- we want to know whether it succeeded right away so that we can deny the request if it didn't.
 Sending an email _can_ and should be sent to the background.